CIT2202/user-authentication/sessions-cookies.md

 * **Name**: BBC-UID
 * **Value**: a42f7c6ffc25b8be38d2e9b0813928e0e55f71674eb8e3b973352aed880968480Mozilla%2f5%2e0%20%28
-* **Expires**: Thursday, 6 June 2021 22:03:10
+* **Expires**: Thursday, 6 June 2022 22:03:10
 * **Path**: /

 This cookie was set by the BBC website.
 It is storing a user id (the big long string).
-It can be accessed by any pages in bbc.co.uk (path = /) and it will expire in June 2021.
+It can be accessed by any pages in bbc.co.uk (path = /) and it expired on June 2022.

 ### Cookies in PHP
 Here's how cookies work in PHP.